osrf/mbari_wec/README.md

 2. Install [Gazebo Garden](https://gazebosim.org/docs/garden)

-Currently, in order to use added mass, it is necessary to build gz-sim Garden from source.

-When building from source, it is necessary to export the `PYTHONPATH` for gz-math python bindings when building buoy_sim
+Installing the binaries for Gazebo is recommended, but if building Gazebo Garden from source, it is necessary to export the `PYTHONPATH` for gz-math python bindings when building buoy_sim
 ```
 export PYTHONPATH=$PYTHONPATH:<path to your gz-sim workspace>/install/lib/python`
 ```